 Again, we made sure our logo, Web address and key stats were printed on the clips.

-We use the following checklist to ensure everything makes it into the bags:
+We use the following checklist to ensure everything makes it into the gift bags for church guests:

 - 1* Tote Bag

 - 1* Contents Explanation Sheet